peterk87/nf-flu/docs/usage.md

 - Type: string
 - Default: illumina

-Specify the platform for Illumina or Nanopore data
+NGS platform used to sequence the samples (i.e. Illumina or Nanopore), or if you wish to run nf-flu analysis on FASTA sequences, specify 'assemblies'.

 #### `--ref_db`